Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation

-Incidentally, a method for computing Bloch modes via DtN operators was proposed in \cite{Yuan-Lu-DtN-PhC2006,Hu-Lu-DtN-PhC2008}, where analytical solutions for cylindrical inclusions and collocation on the lattice cell boundary were employed.
-Here the finite element method (FEM) is used to solve $2(2M+1)$ Dirichlet problems \eqref{eqn:DtN-cell-Dirichlet-bc}.
+One advantage of the DtN approach is that it generalizes in a natural way to the computation of eigenmodes in a semi-infinite strip and, ultimately, to interface modes between two periodic structures.
+Elimination of $\partial_n e_r$ from \eqref{eqn:DtN-map-block}, \eqref{eqn:eright-eq-lambda-eleft} leads to the following quadratic eigenproblem:

-Let $\{\underline{e}_{l} \}$ be the set of evanescent solutions of \eqref{eqn:DtN-eigenproblem-quadr}; this set will serve as a basis for expanding the field in the whole strip.
-The DtN operator can then be converted, by a linear transformation, from this evanescent basis to the basis $\underline{\psi}$ of the Fourier harmonics along the boundary $n = 0$, $-a/2 \leq \tau \leq a/2$.
-The numerical details are not central in the present paper and are omitted.
-But two main advantages of the FEM-based approach are worth noting: (a) applicability to any composition of the lattice cell, and (b) computational efficiency~\footnote{The computational cost for the eigenproblem \eqref{eqn:DtN-eigenproblem-quadr} is in practice negligible, since the field at the interface is usually smooth and good accuracy can be attained with a small number of Fourier harmonics.
-At the same time, sparsity of FE matrices is much easier to exploit for Dirichlet solvers than for eigensolvers with large matrices.}.
+In \cite{Yuan-Lu-DtN-PhC2006,Hu-Lu-DtN-PhC2008}, analytical solutions for cylindrical inclusions and collocation on the lattice cell boundary are employed.
+In the present paper, the finite element method (FEM) is used to solve $2(2M+1)$ Dirichlet problems \eqref{eqn:DtN-cell-Dirichlet-bc} in the Fourier basis $\{ \tilde{\psi}_m(\tau) \}$ limited to orders $m = -M, \ldots, M$.
+One then obtains a set of $2(2M + 1)$ Bloch modes -- propagating for $|\lambda_{B,m}| = 1$ and exponential otherwise.
+The \textit{decaying} eigenmodes are then used to construct the DtN operator for the semi-infinite strip $S$.
+This extension of the DtN-Bloch method \cite{Yuan-Lu-DtN-PhC2006,Hu-Lu-DtN-PhC2008} was previously proposed and applied to bound states in the continuum at the surface of a photonic crystal in Ref.~\cite{Hu-Lu-Bound-states2017}, where further details pertaining to this idea can be found.
+The DtN operator is then converted, by a linear transformation, from this evanescent basis to the Fourier basis $\{ \tilde{\psi}_m(\tau) \}$ along the boundary $n = 0$, $-a/2 \leq \tau \leq a/2$.
+The numerical procedure is not central to the present paper and is not elaborated upon.

-With the above definitions in place, we can now turn to the boundary conditions at the interface $n = 0$ between the two heterostructures.
-In 1D, these conditions simply amount to impedance (or admittance) matching.
+In 1D, Maxwell's interface conditions between two heterostructures simply amount to impe\-dance (or admittance) matching.
 A 2D generalization of these conditions is

-Our convention is to treat the two structures on an equal footing, the normal directions in both cases being \textit{into} the respective domain -- hence the plus sign in the expression.
-The null space, if not empty, contains the boundary value (or values) $e(0, \tau)$ of the possible mode(s).
+The plus sign in the expression is due to the fact that the DtN operator in each structure is defined relative to its own normal direction, \textit{into} the respective domain.
+The null space, if not empty, contains the boundary value (or values) $e(0, \tau)$ of the possible mode(s) in a chosen basis.